 What does it mean to be credible?
 A quick look in the dictionary tells us that to be credible means, "capable of being believed: deserving confidence".
 What's the message here?
 Credibility must be earned!
 So the real question to ask is, "What can the safety committee do to increase its believability and earn confidence in its recommendations?"

-Management can demonstrate support through word and commitment through deed. and by investing time and money into the safety committee.
+Management demonstrates support through communication, for example, by saying that the safety committee is important.
+They demonstrate commitment through action, for example, by investing time and money into the safety committee.

 Support.
 How is support expressed?
 Formally through the mission statement, policies, job descriptions, and performance appraisals.
 Informally through word of mouth; a simple recognition of a job well done; or appreciation expressed before a group of peers.